 The latest figures show that the 5-year survival rate for all subtypes of leukemia is

 Leukemia is most common in older adults, with incidence rates rising sharply from around 55 years.
 In the United Kingdom, between 2016–2018, roughly 4 in 10 new cases were in individuals aged 75 and over.
 The highest rates occur in people in the 85–89 age group.

 It is also one of the most common cancers for people under age 20.
 The survival rate is higher for younger people.

 |Age group||% of deaths|

-A range of factors can affect a person’s chance of surviving leukemia.
+A range of factors may affect a person’s chance of surviving leukemia.
+These include:

 - time of diagnosis

 - a family history of blood conditions and leukemia